Time evolution#

 Create new instance of Gate(G, sites)

 An auxiliary function yastn.tn.fpeps.gates.distribute() distribute a set of gates homogeneously over the entire lattice.
-By default, it complements gates with their adjoint (gates repeated in reverse order), forming a 2nd order approximation for a small time step.
-Individual gates should then correspond to half of the timestep.
+By default, it complements gates with their adjoint (gates repeated in reverse order), forming a 2nd order approximation for a small time step – this assumes that individual gates take half of the time step.

 Distributes gates homogeneous over the lattice.